leonardoadame/cba-website/pages/join-us.md

 being created, develop a community around it and partner with us to be one of the first people on board on this early stage.

-Why I think CBA can be successful -> CBA has more than 43 000 weekly users and more than 250 000 downloads, since last month announcement of open sourcing the project, it made to front page of Hacker News and brought 35+ stargazers, we are going to multiply numbers quite drastically and make CBA one of the type automation tool.
+Why we think CBA can be successful -> CBA has **more than 43 000 weekly** users and **more than 250 000 downloads**, since last month announcement of open sourcing the project, it made to front page of Hacker News and brought 35+ stargazers, we are going to multiply numbers quite drastically and make CBA one of the type automation tool.